VidFerris/TickTickStylesheet/README.md

 This stylesheet currently breaks certain things, like Kanban mode!
 I will probably fix this once I actually start using Kanban mode for anything.

+You may need to download and install the Archivo Narrow font locally (https://fonts.google.com/specimen/Archivo+Narrow) if the fonts don't work, or if there's an annoying delay between page load and font load.

 # Want to run this in a browser?

 Firefox: I recommend using Stylus (https://addons.mozilla.org/en-US/firefox/addon/styl-us/) since that's what I use and will probably have the fewest compatibility issues.
 Stylish should also work.